kostadinoff/phd/notes.md

 - However, little is known about the aetiology of most rare cancers, and these cancers are difficult to study on a national basis due to the small numbers seen.
 We therefore conducted a case–control study in nine European countries of cancers of the small intestine, male gall bladder and bile ducts, thymus, bone, male breast, eye melanoma, and mycosis fungoides.

 - ![1661352863229](image/notes/1661352863229.png)

+@ESMORare82:online

+- раздели с препоръки

+- Sub-optimal treatment outcomes are common for rare cancers due to a lack of medical expertise in the management of rare cancers, poor referral rates from general practitioners and pathologic misdiagnosis.
+Outcomes for a diverse range of rare cancers could be improved through the establishment of reference networks or centres of expertise.
+However, few reference networks or centres of expertise exist across the EU and funding is not available to cover the increased costs associated with the organisation of these networks

+- Overall health and social costs can be far higher for patients with rare cancers because effective treatments are not always reimbursed, referrals for second opinions within the public health system are not commonplace and many patients must travel long distances to access appropriate care;

+- Since the EU Orphan Drug Regulation4 entered into force, 20 of the 46 medical products that have been designated as orphan drugs have received marketing authorisation for a rare cancer indication5.
+However, despite the adoption of the EU Orphan Drugs Regulation, there are still a significant number of hurdles that discourage the development of new medicines to treat rare cancers

+- Call upon regulatory bodies to properly value the use of non-frequentist (Bayesian10) statistical approaches and/or study designs where well-powered randomised clinical trials are not feasible due to the low incidence of the cancer entity.

+- Call upon Health Technology Assessment (HTA) agencies to include patients and their representatives as equal stakeholders in the assessment of treatments for rare cancers in order to ensure that HTA procedures are transparent, timely, and include in their cost-effectiveness model the wider social costs and benefits.

+- Call for HTA and pricing and reimbursement bodies to include specialist input from expert oncologists in rare cancers when making decisions about medicines for use in the treatment of rare cancers.

+@Marty2008

+- Rare cancers are better defined by their incidence (< 3/100 000 per year) than by their prevalence

+@Pierotti2009

+- A targeted therapy is a biologic treatment that exploits the activated oncogene as the Achille’s heel of the disease and uses this molecular entity as a target for treatment.

+- Interestingly, most of the tumors where molecular targets have been identified and appropriate drugs have been designed belonged to the category of the so-called ‘‘rare tumors’’.
+They are called ‘‘rare’’ due to their relative low frequency (with a prevalence lower than 50/100,000/year), but, in many instances, studies on them have provided a significant ‘‘proof of the concept’’ in different areas of cancer research and care so that their results have subsequently been extended to the more frequent neoplasms.

+@Onega2022

+- Longer travel times have negative impacts for patients requiring highly specialized care, such as for rare cancers, and for those in rural areas.

+- Travel times for cancer services ranged from approximately 29 minutes (25th percentile) to 68 minutes (75th percentile).
+Travel times were similar for rare and common cancers overall (median: 45 vs 43 minutes) but differed by service type; 13.4% of surgeries were >2 hours away for rare cancers, compared to 8.3% for common cancers.
+Increasing rurality disproportionately increased travel time to surgical care for rare compared to common cancers.

+@Olischlaeger2022

+- Patients with a rare cancer are confronted with uncertainties regarding work, due to an overall lack of knowledge and experience with these types of cancer.

 # Въведение